Shashank-3002/15-Days-of-Verilog-Fundamentals/README.md

-# 🔧 15 Days of Verilog Fundamentals
+# 🔌 Verilog HDL Essentials – From Basics to Simulation

-Welcome to **15 Days of Verilog Fundamentals** – a learning and sharing challenge aimed at mastering the building blocks of digital logic design using **Verilog HDL**.
+Welcome to the **Verilog HDL Essentials** repository – **your one-stop guide** to understanding and simulating digital logic using Verilog HDL!
+Whether you're a beginner or brushing up on fundamentals, this guide will walk you through module creation, testbench writing, tool setup, and waveform visualization using industry-standard tools.

-Over 15 days, I’ll be implementing and simulating core digital components, ranging from simple logic gates to a complete ALU, using **Icarus Verilog**, **GTKWave**, and **VS Code**.
+In this repository, I’ll be implementing and simulating core digital components, ranging from simple logic gates to a complete ALU, using **Icarus Verilog**, **GTKWave**, and **VS Code**.

 > ⚡ **Follow along if you're an ECE student, a VLSI enthusiast, or diving into RTL Design!**